 Useful apps to train your mindfulness

 An easy and accessible way to train mindfulness are apps.
 Especially if employees have to stay at home, working with selected apps is efficient and time-saving.
 The following ones contain instructions for meditation to fight anxiety or stress and, therefore, help guiding you to a more balanced life.

 Though personal meetings are impossible, EY specialists are making great efforts to stay in touch with their people, their clients, and with the overall economy.
-That is why he have launched to #EYsolidarity movement, offfering free webcasts, best practices and first-aid instruction on COVID-19 related issues.
+That is why he have launched our #EYnewnormal movement, offering free webcasts, best practices and first-aid instruction on COVID-19-related issues.

-Check our #EYsolidarity page to join our movement and benefit from the knowledge.
+Check our #EYnewnormal page to join our movement and benefit from the knowledge.
 And don’t hesitate to contact us for individual advice.
-In particular, our People Advisory specialists, will be happy to offer you knwoledge and solutions designed to:
+In particular, our People Advisory specialists, will be happy to offer you knowledge and solutions designed to: